-Vernon Thommeret is a software engineer working at Etsy in New York.
+Vernon Thommeret is a product manager working at Etsy in New York.

 Another Flash project.
 Hint: Try clicking the fruit more than once.

 I mentioned below that I was working on an interactive cupcake machine in Flash, and I wanted to share my progress.
 This isn't the final version, but it's pretty close.